MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 ## Run your Q# code

 You've now written a Q# program that entangles two qubits and creates a Bell pair.
 Before running it, use the `@EntryPoint()` attribute to tell the Q# compiler where to start executing the program.
-In this case, place it before the `EntangleQubits` operation:
+In this case, place `@EntryPoint()` before the `EntangleQubits` operation.

+Your final Q# code should look like this:

 ```qsharp
 namespace Bell {